A Guide On Recycling Of Computers

 The solutions:

 The only way to prevent your data from being accessed is first making sure you have deleted all the possible copies of your files.
 This includes cached copies which may still be stored on your computer.
-After that you should choose a trusted company which will ensure that every trace of your data has been permanently wiped from existence.
+After that, you should choose a trusted company well-versed in executing hard drive disposal, ensuring that every trace of your data has been permanently wiped from existence.

 Scamming companies can be avoided by checking proper certification, licenses and permits.
 You should find a trusted company and then double check its credentials with the EPA and other organizations.
 We, at HBI are committed to offering the best services possible and we do not compromise on quality.